Check out Dave’s new video series!

 [click to enlarge]

-This led to a job with Air Canada, where he started as an F/O on the DC-9; flew Douglas, Boeing, Lockheed and Airbus; then retired 39 years later as an Instructor Captain on the B-777, having flown over-the-pole to China 148 Times!
+This led to a job with Air Canada, where he started as an F/O on the DC-9; flew Douglas, Boeing, Lockheed and Airbus; then retired 39 years later as an Instructor-Captain on the B-777.
+He flew over-the-pole to China 148 Times!

 But that wasn’t enough.
 He owned airplanes on the side: a Decathlon, a Champ on floats, and later a Fairchild 24W.
 His wife Robin (whom he met while competing in the Stampe) flies an RV6a.

 This led to vintage aircraft flying, first in the Tiger Moth at the Edenvale Classic Aircraft Foundation, and later with Vintage Wings of Canada, starting there in 2005.
-This magnificent collection, owned by Michael Potter, allowed him to fly a number of classic aircraft, including the P-40N Kittyhawk, the Hawker Hurricane IV, and the P-51D Mustang, and the stunning Spitfire MK IX.
-He also put in 2 seasons barnstorming in the Westland Lysander — a very unusual assignment.
+This magnificent collection, owned by Michael Potter, allowed him to fly a number of classic aircraft, including the P-40N Kittyhawk, the Hawker Hurricane IV, the P-51D Mustang, and the stunning Spitfire MK IX.
+He also put in 2 seasons barnstorming in the Westland Lysander — a very unusual assignment!

-Recently Dave has recorded an album of flying songs he’s written over the course of his career: “Climbin’ Away” The music comes almost directly from his 28,000-hour logbook.
+Recently Dave has recorded an album of the flying songs he’s written over the course of his career: “Climbin’ Away” The music comes almost directly from his 28,000-hour logbook.
 It’s his 4th album of original music.
 For purchase, please click on the “Shop For Music Page” at the top of the page.

 Many articles have been written by Dave for aviation magazines, and more than a few about him and the Hadfield Family.

-There are 6 of them who fly: Roger, the patriarch, Dave, Astronaut Commander Chris Hadfield, Phil (Captain at Air Canada), Robin (wife, and an extremely devoted private pilot, very busy with the 99s and other aviation groups), and Austin, Dave and Robin’s son, also a Captain at Air Canada) and Eleri (niece, now at Flight College), and Paul (nephew, private pilot).
+There are 7 Hadfields who fly: Roger (the patriarch), Dave, Chris Hadfield (Astronaut), Phil (Captain at Air Canada), Robin (wife, devoted private pilot, Director of the 99s), Austin (Dave and Robin’s son, also a Captain at Air Canada) and Eleri (niece, now at Flight College), and Paul (nephew, private pilot).